pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 You should see a login link you can click on to complete login from your browser.

-!!! tip "Stay on Target"
+!!! tip "Stay on target"
     <p>The `-t` flag sets the name when used with `login` and `-c`.
     In the future, you can leave out the `-c` argument.
     <p>If you ever want to know what a short flag stands for,
     you can run the command with `-h` (`--help`) at the end.

-Either way, pipeline-setting time!
+Pipeline-setting time!
-(We'll use the name "foundation" for this pipeline, but if your foundation has an actual name, use that instead.)
+We'll use the name "foundation" for this pipeline, but if your foundation has an actual name, use that instead.

 ```bash
 fly -t control-plane set-pipeline -p foundation -c upgrade-opsman-pipeline.yml